How to Make a Day of the Dead Altar + Video

 Día de los Muertos is a traditional Mexican holiday observed to honor and prepare offerings for family and friends who have passed away.
 It’s a time to guide loved ones through their spiritual journey and a time to remember those who have passed.

 You do not have to display an elaborate Day of the Dead altar to honor your loved ones.
 Whether simple or sophisticated, altars all contain certain basic elements in common.
+Read about each below.

 Favorite toys and tools of the trade create a familiar setting for the return.
-Religious symbols, their favorite CD, or album can also be included.
+Religious symbols, their favorite CD, or a piece of clothing can all be placed on your Day of the Dead altar to help draw the spirits of your loved one back.

-Flowers, preferably marigolds, also called cempasúchil, are the traditional flower used to honor the dead.
+Marigolds, also called cempasúchil, are the traditional flower used to honor the dead.
 Their strong aroma is said to help lure a spirit back.
-If you can not find marigolds, make vibrant paper flowers.
+If you can not find marigolds, make vibrant paper flowers and burn incense instead.

 The most popular dish to celebrate this holiday is Pan de Muerto, which is a traditional sweet bread decorated with pieces of dough that represent bones.

 The ancestor’s favorite meals are also placed on the altar as offerings.

 Water is the source of life and said to quench the thirst of the dead when they return from their trek across the spiritual plane.
-Other common drinks are hot chocolate, cerveza (beer), tequila, or place favorite drinks of the deceased to refresh the spirits of a spirit after their journey.
+Other common drinks are hot chocolate, cerveza (beer), tequila, or whatever were the favorite drinks of the deceased.
+We offer them as a way to refresh the spirits after their journey.

-A Christian cross, a rosary, and statues or pictures of the Blessed Virgin Mary are often placed on an altar.
+Many Mexicans are practicing Catholics.
+As a result, these religious symbols often find their way onto ofrendas.
+A Christian cross, rosary, and statues or pictures of the Blessed Virgin Mary are often placed on an altar.

 Decorate the Día de los Muertos altar with skeletons and sugar skulls, which symbolize happiness.
 As symbols of death and the afterlife, elaborately decorated skulls are crafted from pure sugar and given to friends as gifts.

 Candles represent fire and are a light guiding spirits back to visit the land of the living.